vangavenunath/file-importer-app/my-react-app/README.md

 # Assumptions
 It is assumed that user always keeps headers and columns in same order
+# Pre-requisites
+Install node 22 or LTS version
+Run `npm install` from my-react-app folder.

 # To run the app locally

 ```bash
 npm run dev
 ```
+Reach out to me for login credentials.

 # To build the app
 ```bash